dataArtisans/flink-training-web/devEnvSetup.md

 The project needs to be imported as a maven project into your IDE.

-Once that's done you should be able to open `com.dataartisans.flinktraining.exercises.datastream_java.basics.RideCleansingTest` and successfully run this test.
+Once that's done you should be able to open `com.ververica.flinktraining.exercises.datastream_java.basics.RideCleansingTest` and successfully run this test.

 <div class="alert alert-info">
 <p>